 Douglas, who regularly ventures out on some of the 200 kilometres of linking trails accessible around Lake Louise (he's even seen a grizzly and bull moose swim across the one kilometre-wide, 70-metre-deep lake), says it's easy to find solitude within minutes of the hotel, if that's what a visitor seeks.
 "You can hike the trails and not see another person for hours.
 But believe it or not, today's average visit to Lake Louise is 22 minutes.
 We call it the pee, postcard and photo stop," he said, referring to what most visitors are after: a quick walk along the promenade and an updated snapshot for the social media account.
 Somehow, I don't think the grizzlies, mountain goats, lynx, hare, squirrels and ptarmigan that call the area home would be impressed with that statistic.

-I reminded myself that a couple of summers back, we stopped at Lake Louise for a night of camping on the way home from the Okanagan.
+A couple of summers back, I had stopped at Lake Louise for a night of camping on the way home from the Okanagan.
 The sites were large, free firewood was abundant and it felt...quiet and isolated.
-There's something to the idea that if you get away from the treasured lakeside photo spot, you'll find all the tranquility you want or need at Lake Louise.
+Lake Louise truly offers both: the treasured but busy lakeside photo spot, and all the tranquility you want or need.